nichyjt/Sudoku_py/README.md

   The graphs made with matplotlib will be included in an additional folder soon.

 ### 3. Sudoku Game
-  A functional sudoku game is built with the ability to change difficulty and check value correctness.
+  A functional sudoku game GUI with the ability to change difficulty and check value correctness.
   For now, the game will only start if sudoku.py is called from the terminal.